geekan/MetaGPT-docs/src/en/guide/use_cases/agent/researcher.md

 ### Role (Researcher)

 The `Researcher` role combines the `CollectLinks`, `WebBrowseAndSummarize`, and `ConductResearch` Actions to enable the capability of searching the internet and summarizing reports.
-Therefore, these three Actions need to be added to the role during initialization using the `_init_actions` method.
+Therefore, these three Actions need to be added to the role during initialization using the `set_actions` method.
 Since these Actions are executed in the order of `CollectLinks` -> `WebBrowseAndSummarize` -> `ConductResearch`, the execution logic for these Actions needs to be defined in the `react`/`_act` methods.
 The implementation details can be found in [metagpt/roles/researcher.py](https://github.com/geekan/MetaGPT/blob/main/metagpt/roles/researcher.py), and the following provides a basic explanation of the `Researcher` class:

 ```python